 - Read the assignment carefully.
 Ask for clarification if there is something you don't understand.

-- Ask what the grading criteria will be
+- Ask for the grading criteria.

 - Create a timeline for completing the paper by working backwards from the due date.
 Allow adequate time for each step of the writing process.